lwerth/2019-October-Resources/git_lesson/master_lesson.md

 1. `git pull` -- Pull changes from the remote repository.
 I do this even if I haven't changed anything just to be safe and make it a habit.
 2. `git log` -- Remind myself of my recent activity in the repository.
 What are my recent commits?
 3. Do some work.
-4. `git status` -- Remind myself of the work I just did, in broad strokes (files added, delted, or modified).
+4. `git status` -- Remind myself of the work I just did, in broad strokes (files added, deleted, or modified).
 6. `git diff` -- Remind myself of the work I just did, in terms of the specific changes made.
 7. `git add <file>` -- Once I'm sure I want to commit changes to a given file, I add the file to the staging area.
 8. `git commit --message "..."` -- Commit all the changes that I have added to the staging area with a clear message.